Exactly What Happens To Your Body When You Start Taking A Probiotic? Experts Weigh In

 Probiotics are a live bacteria that help support gut health.* When you take a probiotic supplement, you contribute more good bugs to your gut.* "The probiotics are like good cops," Robert Rountree, M.D., renowned integrative physician, previously told mbg.
 "We're putting in the good cops, and the good cops can keep watch over the bad guys."

 Since they are literally alive, functional medicine doctor Amy Shah, M.D., says probiotics will metabolize differently for different people.
-Depending on a person's existing gut health, they may take longer to start working or lead to adverse effects initially.
+Depending on a person's existing gut health, they may take longer to start working or lead to side effects initially.

 That said, “The longer you take a probiotic, the more diverse your microbiome will become, and the stronger your immune system and GI tract get,*” integrative physician Bindiya Gandhi, M.D., says.

 For some people, probiotics can start to work within 24 to 48 hours, Shah says, while others may not experience results for weeks.
 Significant, positive changes in the gut microbiome could even take months to settle in.